Residence Life and Housing

 Edward Potter Hall is the primary housing facility for all first-year male Cumberland students.
 Edward Potter is a traditional-style residence hall with one bathroom on each hallway.
 There is one main entrance that opens up to a common lobby for the entire building.
 The lobby is equipped with comfortable seating, a television and a table and chairs.

-Edward Potter – Residence Hall (Double Occupancy and Dining Hall 19 meal/week) per semester - $4300
+Edward Potter – Residence Hall (Double Occupancy w/meal plan) per semester - $4500

 Justin Potter Hall is the primary housing facility for all first-year female Cumberland students.
 Justin Potter is a traditional-style residence hall with one community bathroom on each hallway.
 There is one main entrance that opens up to a common lobby for the entire building.
 The lobby is equipped with comfortable seating. a television, and a table and chairs.

-Justin Potter—Residence Hall (Double Occupancy and Dining Hall 19 meals/week)-per semester - $4300
+Justin Potter—Residence Hall (Double Occupancy w/meal plan) per semester - $4,500

 Opened in 2012, South Hall is a four-story, 152-bed residence hall.
 South Hall is for students who are at sophomore status or above.
 A co-educational facility divided by floors, this building features keyless proximity entrance to the main building and assigned floors, a large common room with television and comfortable seating on each floor, dedicated study rooms, vending areas, and video monitored laundry facilities.
 South Hall features four-person suites with double bedrooms and a shared bathroom facility.

-South Hall – Residence Hall (Double Occupancy and Dining Hall 9 meals/week) – per semester- $4700
+South Hall – Residence Hall (Double Occupancy w/meal plan) – per semester- $5000

 Residence Life Coordinator living in each hall